ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 **C**.
 Performed on a patient without observation.

 **D**.
-Observed or assisted someone else doing the procedure on a patient or observed the procedure on video (e.g. YouTube).
+Observed or assisted someone else doing the procedure on a patient or observed the procedure on video (e.g. YouTube) link to video required.

 Candidates are required to complete: